COVID-19 Exposure and Health Alerts

-After completing the second full week of classes in the Spring semester, the report below indicates a further reduction of cases from the previous week while continuing to reflect the overall increased number of COVID-19 cases in Georgia and throughout our region with 14 university-confirmed cases and 56 self-reported cases last week.
+After completing the thirteenth full week of classes in the Spring semester, the report below indicates a continued low number of total cases with 3 university-confirmed cases and 14 self-reported cases last week.

 We thank those in our campus communities who have stepped up to support these efforts and encourage responsibility, especially our students who are influencing others within their social networks.
 We must continue to exercise responsibility both on and off campus—to wear face-coverings, remain socially distant from others, and wash hands frequently.
 We also must continue to use the CARES Center, which has proven to play a critical role in supporting our students’ needs while also keeping our communities safe.